 One of the unique things that BERUSY has to offer is its connection to Judaism and all of the rituals that come with it.
 This year, once a month there will be a program that surrounds particular holidays and other rituals occuring that month.

-If you or your child are interested in being updated on any youth happenings and want to be added to the email list, please contact Jody at email@example.com with your email.
+If you or your child are interested in being updated on any youth happenings and want to be added to the email list, please contact Avi at firstname.lastname@example.org with your email.